taylorfriesen6/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

       ]
   }
   ```
+  Ensure the new User contains all of the data supplied in the RequestBody.

 - [ ] PATCH /todos/todo/{todoid} - mark a todo as completed.
+  - Note that this method always sets the `completed` field to true.
+You should not allow users to set a todo's `completed` to false.

 - [ ] DELETE /users/user/{userid} - Deletes a user based off of their userid and deletes all their associated todos.